Essential tips for improving Arabic fluency

 You know pretty much all the basics but feel like you are not improving anymore.
 This is because getting better (in any field, not only Arabic) is much harder once you know the basics.

-It is weird but if you are a beginner, it is much easier for you to understand and know what needs to be studied and what not.
+It is weird, but if you are a beginner, it is much easier for you to understand what needs to be studied and what does not.
 If you want to improve, you need to address your particular weaknesses.

 “Anyone who stops learning is old, whether at twenty or eighty.
 Anyone who keeps learning stays young.”